tarajaneseton/FlowerBed/README.md

 - installed http-server so that I can view code in browser and view config file safely
 - increased the size of the boards so that the coordinates are visible
 - currently the numbers and letters are the wrong way around, needs to be corrected

+FB005:
+- corrected coordinates by fixing for loops in createBoard()
+- updated board styling with new font and spacing

+FB006:
+- each flowerbed now has unique size due to parseInt() associating flowerbed name with size
+- added reset, quit game and continue buttons
+- commented out ROTATE functionality, going to work on that later
+- changed flowerbed names to be lowercase

 e.
 Initial object-oriented design ideas and planned phased breakdown into smaller tasks(linked to 1d).